shreyaamarwaha/shreyaamarwaha/README.md

 - 👯 I’m looking to collaborate on **Web development and designing projects**

-- 📝 I regularly write articles on [twitter and wordpress](twitter and wordpress)
+- 📝 I regularly write articles on Hashnode and medium.

 - 📫 How to reach me **shreya.marwaha12@gmail.com**